mylofi/webauthn-local-client/BUNDLERS.md

 });
 ```

 This plugin works for both the `vite dev` (dev-server) mode and the `vite build` mode.
 In both cases, it copies the `dist/bundlers/walc-external-bundle.js` file into the `public/` directory of your project root.
-It also injects a `<script src=..></script>` tag (to load `walc-external-bundle.js`) into the markup of the `index.html` file that vite produces for your app.
+It also injects a `<script src="walc-external-bundle.js"></script>` tag into the markup of the `index.html` file that vite produces for your app.

-**Note:** At present, this plugin is not configurable in any way (e.g., calling `WALC()` above with no arguments) .
+**Note:** At present, this plugin is not configurable in any way (i.e., calling `WALC()` above with no arguments).
 If something about its behavior is not compatible with your vite project setup -- which can vary widely and be quite complex to predict or support by a basic plugin -- it's recommended you simply copy over the `webauthn-local-client/bundler-plugins/vite.mjs` plugin and make necessary changes.

 ### Webpack Plugin